Dessert/ easy/ Muffins & Quick Breads/ no mixer/ quick/ Sweet Rolls and Doughnuts

 Instructions

-1. Preheat oven to 350F/180C degrees.
-Grease 16 mini muffin cups with butter or nonstick spray.
+Preheat oven to 350℉/180℃ degrees.
+Grease donut pan with butter or nonstick spray.

-4. Divide the mixture between the mini muffin cups 3/4 of the way full (should yield about 16 cups).
-Fill empty cups half full with water for even baking.
+Divide the mixture evenly between the donut wells in the pan, about ½ full.
 Bake for about 10 minutes until a toothpick inserted into the center of the donuts comes out clean or with a few moist crumbs.
 Let donuts cool in the pan for 5 minutes and then move to a wire rack to cool completely.

 Recipe Notes

-- Instead of a mini muffin’s pan, you can use standard-sized muffin pan.
-This recipe yields about 6 muffins.
-Bake the muffins for 15-18 minutes.
+- Pan options: Instead of a donut pan, use a mini muffin pan or standard-sized muffin pan.
+This recipe yields about 6 standard size muffins.
+No need to adjust bake times for mini muffins, but bake regular muffins for 15-18 minutes.

--Donuts can be frozen (with their topping) for up to 2 months.
+Donuts can be frozen (with their topping) in an airtight container for up to 2 months.

 Haha.
 Love that you call them baby donuts.
 So fun!
 I am pretty sure they taste every bit as good as they look.
 Hope you’re having the most amazing weekend ahead, Shiran!